-FFMS is a mainframe-based major application and the official accounting system of record for NPPD.
-It is used to create and maintain a record of each allocation, commitment, obligation, travel advance, and accounts receivable.
+FFMS is a mainframe-based major application and the official accounting system of record for S&T. It is used to create and maintain a record of each allocation, commitment, obligation, travel advance, and accounts receivable.
 The system supports all internal and external financial reporting requirements.

-On behalf of NPPD, ICE OCIO hosts and supports the various instances of FFMS that NPPD uses exclusively for the NPPD user community and, on a limited basis, for the ICE OCIO and finance center personnel providing support services for NPPD.
+ICE OCIO hosts and supports the S&T instance of FFMS exclusively for the S&T user community and, on a limited basis, for the ICE OCIO and finance center personnel providing support services for S&T.